ciaranj/plugin-simplecache/README.md

 *Default: false*

 This determines whether the query parameters on the url form part of the key used for storing cacheable requests.

+#### Max Header Pairs (`maxHeaderPairs`)
+*Default: 255*

+The maximum number of header key-value pairs allowed in cached responses.
+This prevents disk bloat attacks from responses with excessive headers.
+Multi-value headers (e.g., multiple `Set-Cookie` headers) count as separate pairs.

+#### Max Header Key Length (`maxHeaderKeyLen`)
+*Default: 100*

+The maximum length in bytes for header keys (names).
+This prevents disk bloat from maliciously long header names.
+Standard HTTP header names are typically 10-30 bytes.

+#### Max Header Value Length (`maxHeaderValueLen`)
+*Default: 8192*

+The maximum length in bytes for header values.
+This prevents disk bloat from oversized cookies, tokens, or other header values.
+The default allows for large JWTs and session cookies while preventing abuse.